memphisdev/save-zakar-hackathon/scenario.md

 ## The Scenario ##

-The government of Zakar placed temperature sensors across the island.
-Their citizens are also very active on social media.
+The government of Zakar placed temperature sensors across the island, and luckily their citizens are also very active on social media.
 The government contracted us to develop software to identify fires using temperature readings, social media messages, or both.
-You will receive temperature readings from multiple sensors, tweets tagged with geographic locations, and (delayed) fire notifications.
+You will receive temperature readings from multiple sensors, tweets tagged with geographic locations, and (delayed) fire notifications.<br>
 Your goal is to come up with tools for reliably detecting wildfires from these data before the official fire notifications arrive.
-As mentioned in the previous paragraph.

 ## The Data
-You will be able to receive the messages in real-time from Memphis.dev stations using one of the Memphis.dev client SDKs.
-Similarly, early warnings will be sent to another Memphis.dev station.
+You will be able to receive the messages in real-time from Memphis.dev stations using one of the Memphis.dev client SDKs.<br> Similarly, early warnings will be sent to another Memphis.dev station.

 Temperature readings are available from the `zakar-temperature-readings` station and look like so: